Remove Hot Sauce Stains - Hot Sauce Stain Removal

 There are lots of people, my Dad included (hi Dad!), who love to slather hot sauce on just about anything.

-If you are one of those people chances are you've also dripped a little bit of that hot sauce onto your clothing, upholstery or carpet in the past.
+If you are one of those people chances are you've also dripped a little bit of it onto your clothing, upholstery or carpet in the past.

-Since I know you aren't going to give up hot sauce if you're a hot sauce fanatic, then learn these step by step instructions for hot sauce stain removal so the stains on your clothes and elsewhere around your house won't give away your secret!
+Since I know you aren't going to give up hot sauce if you're a hot sauce fanatic, then learn these step by step instructions for removing these stains from your clothes and elsewhere around your house so you won't give away your secret!

 How To Remove Hot Sauce Stains From Clothing

-Step 1: Run the fabric under cold running water (not warmer water), letting the water run over the back of the stain so it does not spread it further or cause the stain to travel through the garment to flush away as much hot sauce as possible.
+Step 1: Run the fabric under cold running water (not warmer water), letting the water run over the back of the spot so it does not spread it further or cause the stain to travel through the garment to flush away as much of this condiment as possible.

 Step 2: Pretreat the stain with liquid laundry detergent, barely rubbing it in, but more like just coating the stain, and then let it sit for several minutes.